Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/code/Temperature analysis.md

 **Q_dot = 3.808 J/s**.

 This gives a cool life, with the vaccines below 8 degrees C, of **77.9 Hours**.
-This is a much lower estimate for the expected cool life of the smile coolbox, but gives a range in which the true value would be exxpected to lie.
+This is a much lower estimate for the expected cool life of the smile coolbox, but gives a range in which the true value would be expected to lie.
+This value lies much further from the length of time Kitty said the the large box could stay cool for, (120 hours) suggesting both bounds are underestimates.
+This error could have been accounted for by the inclusion of the back pack bag that was used in practice with the larger smile however, as this would have added an extra thermal insulation layer, extending the cool life.
-The large smile should last approx. 120 hours, so this shows that the software does give an underestimate as expected, but also a relatively close estimate of the cool life, suggesting it could be a useful tool for analysis of a smaller box design.

 # Analysis of small box

-#### Inputs
+## Inputs
 T_atm = 27 degrees C <br>
+T_ice_avg = -10 degrees C <br>
 Ice bottle radius = 5cm <br>
 Ice bottle height = 13cm <br>
 Vaccine chamber radial dimension = 3cm <br>
 Insulation thickness in radial direction = 4cm <br>
 Insulation thickness along flat faces = 3cm <br>
 Air gap above and below ice pack = 1cm <br>
+Air gap around ice pack = 0.5cm

 ![](Photos/Small_3cm_linear.png)
 <br>The rate of heat transferred from the two flat faces is, Q_tot_l = 0.713 J/s